pola-rs/polars-web/www/posts/20211121/index.md

 1. The first expression in `.with_columns` calculates a count on the character column, which is just counting the number of rows.
 But the expression adds a `.over("session")` in the expression chain.
 This ensures that we calculate the number of rows for each session.
 2. The second expression in `.with_columns` calculates the number of unique session ids per character.
 This is again achieved by adding `.over("char")` to the chain.

 I don't know about you.
 But this is 'friggin elegant!
-We're able to do _so much_ from a single `.with_columns` call.
-No need to worry about `groupby`/`join` command.
+We're able to do *so much* from a single `.with_columns` call.
+No need to worry about `group_by`/`join` command.
 Just add expressions to calculate what you need.

 ### Removing the Bots